-When you try to install the Microsoft .NET Framework 2.0 Service Pack 1 (SP1) on a computer that has the .NET Framework 2.0 installed and that is running Windows XP, Windows Server 2003, or Windows 2000, the .NET Framework 2.0 SP1 installation fails.
+The .NET Framework 2.0 SP1 installation fails on a computer that has the .NET Framework 2.0 installed and that is running Windows XP, Windows Server 2003, or Windows 2000

 The .NET Framework 2.0 SP1 is a major upgrade that uninstalls the earlier version of the .NET Framework 2.0.
 If Windows Installer cannot find the packages for the earlier installed updates during the uninstall operation, the installation fails with an error message.